CastFX/raytracer-rs/README.md

 A simple multithreaded raytracer, implemented in rust.

-A fun covid project to help me learn rust.
+It's been a fun covid project to start learning rust.

 ## Run